Make sure you have the latest version of Quicktime for Windows 7.7.9 downloaded and installed. Learn more at https://support.apple.com/kb/DL837

 “Animated Graphic Box is Empty in Kid Pix”

-We have a solution to the “Animated stickers not working” problem after upgrading to Windows 7/8 or 10 and to getting Kid Pix 4 to run in Windows 7, 8, and 10.
-If you need the patch to run Kid Pix 4 in Windows 8 or 10, please email email@example.com
+We have a patch file for the “Animated stickers not working” problem after upgrading to Windows 7/8 or 10 and to getting Kid Pix 4 to run in Windows 7, 8, and 10.
+You can find it at https://sundaysoftware.com/site/kid-pix-fix/

 Getting Kid Pix to Appear Larger on the Screen